 Remember no one is better than anyone else

 A classic example of this is being married with kids.
-A lot of married people can’t imagine how you could possibly be happy single and without children, so they try to bring you around to their way of thinking, often by trying to discredit your way of life.
+A lot of married people can’t imagine how you could be happily single and without children, so they try to bring you around to their way of thinking, often by trying to discredit your way of life.

 Sometimes we need to be crystal clear with people about what it is we want and what makes us happy.
 Let people know that you are happy with your life.

 Celebrate what makes you different.
 Your differences make you open to amazing opportunities.
-Look upon being the black sheep as an advantage not a disability.
+Look upon being the black sheep of the family as an advantage, not a liability.